Sabik52/independent-service-provider/README.md

 5. Google and facebook authentication system
 6. Mobile , tablet and desktop responsive

-## Framework and Library used in thi project
+## Framework and Library used in this project

 1. React Hooks
 2. Raact Router